Automation

 # List windows for an app

-peekaboo list windows --app Safari
+peekaboo window list --app Safari

 # Focus specific window